-It is always a good idea that caregivers remind themselves at least once a day about:
+As a caregiver, it is always a good idea to remind yourself at least once a day about:

-• How much help they are providing a person you care for
+- How much help you are providing a person you care for

-• How their intentions come from love, care, and compassion for their loved one
+- How your intentions come from love, care, and compassion for your loved one

-Doing this will not only motivate caregivers to improve their caregiving skills; but also give them a sense of fulfilment as an individual, for the present and future.
+Doing this will not only motivate you to improve your caregiving skills; but also give you a sense of fulfilment as an individual, for the present and future.

-It is natural for caregivers to feel frustrated, trapped and angry at the situations they may find themselves in.
-However, showing these emotions to persons living with dementia or others may not be a helpful way to manage the situation.
+It is natural to feel frustrated, trapped and angry at the situations you may find yourself in as a caregiver.
+However, showing these emotions to your loved one living with dementia or other persons in your life may not be a helpful way to manage the situation.

-However, it is just as unhealthy for caregivers to keep these feelings to themselves.
-They should not ignore these emotions, but find healthy and positive ways to let off steam.
-You may suggest to caregivers some of these options to let go of anger and frustration in a safe way:
+However, it is just as unhealthy to keep these feelings to yourself.
+If you feel angry and frustrated, do not ignore these emotions.
+Find healthy and positive ways to let off steam.
+Consider trying some of these options to let go of anger and frustration in a safe way:

-1. Join a support group for caregivers.
-It can provide opportunities for caregivers to share their feelings openly.
-Group members will understand how one another feel and no one will be made to feel guilty.
+- Join a support group for caregivers.
+It can provide opportunities for you to share your feelings openly.
+Group members will understand how you feel and no one will make you feel guilty.
 They may even offer practical, effective advice or solutions.
 Research also shows that support groups can help caregivers deal with their situations better.

-3. Keep a journal to express and write down feelings.
+- Keep a journal to express and write down your feelings.

-5. Other creative methods, such as: going to a private corner or room and take out the anger on a big pillow.
+- Other creative methods, such as: going to a private corner or room and take out your anger on a big pillow.

 Caregiving can be emotionally demanding and may trigger negative emotions such as the ones mentioned above.
-Sometimes, these negative emotions can lead to depression which will put the well-being of caregivers and their loved ones living with at risk.
+Sometimes, these negative emotions can lead to depression which will put the well-being of you and your loved ones at risk.

-It is already good in and of itself for caregivers to make time for themselves, get some respite, and talk to a professional, family, or friend to express their emotions.
-In light of how depression can increase the risk of developing illnesses such as heart disease and put others around one at risk, however, it is even more important that caregivers take the time to care for themselves.
+It is already good in and of itself to make time for yourself, get some respite, and talk to a professional, family, or friend for you to express your emotions.
+In light of how depression can increase the risk of developing illnesses such as heart disease and put others around you at risk, however, it is even more important that you take the time to care for yourself.

-If caregivers have five or more of these symptoms for more than two weeks, they may have depression.
-Advise and refer them to make an appointment and talk to a doctor, psychiatrist or psychologist.
+If you have five or more of these symptoms for more than two weeks, you may have depression.
+Make an appointment and talk to a doctor, psychiatrist or psychologist.

 If caregivers are experiencing stress symptoms, here are some ways to manage them:

-To avoid burnout, set aside time for themselves
+To avoid burnout, set aside time for yourself

-Make and keep doctors’ appointments to maintain their own health
+Make and keep doctors’ appointments to maintain your own health

-Join a caregiver support group to expand their network
+Join a caregiver support group to expand your network

-Make use of respite care opportunities – caregivers must rest so that they can care for their loved one better
+Make use of respite care opportunities – you must rest so that you can care for your loved one better

-Talk to a professional, friend or family member about the challenges they face and explore ways to manage their stress
+Talk to a professional, friend or family member about the challenges you face and explore ways to manage your stress

 As persons living with dementia become more dependent on their caregivers, the caregivers sometimes fear being isolated from the community.
 More than ever, respite and support are coping techniques every caregiver needs as building blocks for their emotional support network.
 Many caregivers may feel bad asking for help.
 However, caregivers who are able to develop personal and social support will more likely cope better.